-Rosie’s Juicy Doo Dah Steak Sandwich
+Rosie’s Doo Dah Sauce

-Pour a good slug of Rosie’s Doo-Dah Sauce into a bowl and add the steaks (fillet tails work really well – cheap, tender and tasty), making sure they ar well covered with the sauce.
+Pour a good slug of Rosie’s Doo Dah Sauce into a bowl and add the steaks (fillet tails work really well – cheap, tender and tasty), making sure they are well covered with the sauce.

 Leave to sit for an hour or so.

 When ready, heat a little oil in a frying pan and when searing hot, add the steaks and cook to your liking, leave them to rest on a warm plate.
 Retain the marinade.